-We had to eat the rainbow colours every day and slowly, slowly they did get into the habit of actually checking they do have the colours whether was from a salad or other foods – they became conscious of what they were eating.
+We had to eat the rainbow colours every day and slowly, slowly they did get into the habit of actually checking whether they do the colours whether was from a salad or other foods - they became conscious of what they were eating.
 They are in their teens now and really good with what and how they eat which makes me really proud.
 My hard work has paid off.

-when can you have a rainbow salad?
+When can you have a rainbow salad?

-I’ll leave it up to you to decide but however you decide to mix it, it’s a real joy to anyone’s taste buds!
+I'll leave it up to you to decide but however, you decide to mix it, it's a real joy to anyone's taste buds!

 - Can I make it advance?
 Yes but not for that long as vegetables will release water and it will not look that fresh and airy/fluffy.
-If you make it for a party or to take away, make it as a last-minute and do not add any seasoning or vinaigrette.
-Add these just before serving.
+If you make it for a party or to take away, make it as a last-minute and do not add any seasoning or vinaigrette, add these just before serving.

 - What if I have any leftover?
 If you feel you made too much, place as much as you think you will be able to eat into a bowl and the remainder put into an airtight container in the fridge.

 Other booster salad recipes you may like :